return to Natural Dog Health Remedies

 In addition, adding digestive enzymes to each meal can help break down the food and make the nutrients more available for absorption.

-It contains all the essential vitamins, digestive enzymes, and essential fatty acids that your dog needs.
+It contains all the essential vitamins as well as digestive enzymes that your dog needs.

 Weight Loss for Dogs - Other Dietary Aids

-There are some dietary aids that may be helpful for dog weight loss.
+There are some dietary aids that may be helpful for dogs trying to lose weight.

 Carnitine